3ahmnm1920-mep3/NakedOptics-instagramfilter-millig/README.md

 # NakedOptics-InstagramFilter-millig

 ## Project Description
-Create an InstagramFilter for NakedOptics with SparkAR and Maya
+The goal of this project is to create an InstagramFilter for the company NakedOptics with SparkAR.

 ## Visuals
 <img src="./Visuals/SparkAr_26032020.jpg" width="300">